 The usefulness and necessity for masks has been up for debate for some time – to the extent that there are still governments and authorities who are unclear on what is likely to work for the best.
 Lets take a look some interesting facts about face masks, and whether or not they are likely to do much to protect you against the spread of COVID-19.

-Do you have any interesting or fun facts about face masks that we’ve missed?
-Share them here in the comments section below!
+Do you have any interesting facts about face masks?
+Share them in the comments below!